apache/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

   public abstract Class getJobConfigurationClass(Direction direction);
   public abstract From getFrom();
   public abstract To getTo();
-  public abstract Validator getValidator();
-  public abstract MetadataUpgrader getMetadataUpgrader();
+  public abstract ConnectorConfigurableUpgrader getConfigurableUpgrader()

 Connectors can optionally override the following methods:
 ::

   public List<Direction> getSupportedDirections();
+  public Class<? extends IntermediateDataFormat<?>> getIntermediateDataFormat()

-The ``getFrom`` method returns From_ instance which is a placeholder for the modules needed to read from a data source.
+The ``getFrom`` method returns From_ instance which is a ``Transferable`` entity that encapsulates the operations needed to read from the data source that the connector represents.

-The ``getTo`` method returns Extractor_ instance which is a placeholder for the modules needed to write to a data source.
+The ``getTo`` method returns To_ instance which is a ``Transferable`` entity that encapsulates the operations needed to write to the data source that the connector represents.

-Methods such as ``getBundle`` , ``getConnectionConfigurationClass`` , ``getJobConfigurationClass`` and ``getValidator`` are concerned to `Connector configurations`_ .
+Methods such as ``getBundle`` , ``getLinkConfigurationClass`` , ``getJobConfigurationClass`` are related to `Configurations`_

-The ``getSupportedDirections`` method returns a list of directions that a connector supports.
-This should be some subset of:
+Since a connector represents a data source and it can support one of the two directions, either reading FROM its data source or writing to its data souurce or both, the ``getSupportedDirections`` method returns a list of directions that a connector will implement.
+This should be a subset of the values in the ``Direction`` enum we provide:
 ::

   public List<Direction> getSupportedDirections() {